 If you rent your business property, you usually need to get consent from your landlord before you make any significant alterations to enable disabled people to access and use your premises.

-You must request consent for any alterations to accommodate disabled people even if the terms of your lease state that no alterations to the property are allowed.
-The Disability Discrimination Act allows the terms of the lease to be read so as to entitle you to make the alteration with the consent of your landlord.
+You must request consent for any alterations to accommodate disabled people even if the terms of your lease state that alterations to the property are not allowed.
+The Disability Discrimination Act allows the terms of the lease to be read to entitle you to make the alteration with the consent of your landlord.

 Procedure for requesting consent from your landlord